Karam2B/pawui/README.md

 Here is core aspect:

 ## Mutual Execlusive Mode
-I think the is the core aspect that made Vim great, it is a the problem of the following question: what if two different UI component assign an action to the same keystroke (let's say `ctrl` + `f`)?
+I think the is the core aspect that made Vim great, it is the problem of the following question: what if two different UI component assign an action to the same keystroke (let's say `ctrl` + `f`)?

 ```
 export const GoogleComp = component$(() => {